Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 $1m = $100,000 x (1 + 10%)^5

-This formula is a good way to value companies that are growing quickly and have a lot of potential for the future.
+This formula is a suitable approach for valuing companies that are growing rapidly and have significant potential for the future.

 Discounted Cash Flow Value =